French conquest of Algeria: Abd Al-Qādir's resistance renewed

 France launched a campaign in 1845 in the Kabylia region in hopes of destroying Abdelkader's local forces led by the aforementioned Ahmed bin Salem.
-The Kabyle Zwawa forces have been a nuisance for France since 1837, and have launched several ambushes such as the Battle of Beni Mered, thus it was Imperative to destroy Abdelkader's forces in the region.
+The Kabyle Zwawa forces had been a nuisance for France since 1837, and launched several ambushes such as the Battle of Beni Mered, thus it was imperative to destroy Abdelkader's forces in the region.
 After successfully routing Ahmed in the Battle of Tizi Ouzou, the French ambushed the remaining Algerian forces near Issers, successfully destroying the local forces, and causing the surrender of Ahmed bin Salem.
 This defeat ended Abdelkader's influence in the east of the country.
 By the end of the decade the French occupation consisted of over a hundred thousand soldiers.
 A French force was destroyed at the Battle of Sidi Brahim in 1845.

-Abd al-Rahman of Morocco following the 1844 Treaty of Tangiers had outlawed the Emir from his entire kingdom.
+Abd al-Rahman of Morocco, following the 1844 Treaty of Tangiers, outlawed the Emir from his entire kingdom.
 Abd al-Rahman secretly sent soldiers to attack Abdelkader and destroy his supplies, six months after Abdelkader routed the Moroccans and imprisoned them.
 Following this failure by the Moroccans, an assassin was sent to kill Emir Abdelkader.
-The nephew of Abd al-Rahman, Moulay Hashem was sent along with the governor of the Rif, El Hamra in command of a Moroccan army to attack the Emir, however the Moroccans were severely defeated in battle, El Hamra was killed, Moulay Hashem had barely escaped with his life and Abd al-Rahman accepted this defeat.
-The Moroccans led another offensive in the Battle of Agueddin in which they were defeated by Abdelkader in all three military engagements, however Abdelkader soon made the choice to withdraw from Morocco and enter French territory for negotiations. in December 1847, Abd al-Qādir chose to surrender to the French, under terms that he be allowed to enter exile in the Middle East.
+The nephew of Abd al-Rahman, Moulay Hashem was sent along with the governor of the Rif, El Hamra in command of a Moroccan army to attack the Emir, however the Moroccans were severely defeated in battle, El Hamra was killed, Moulay Hashem barely escaped with his life and Abd al-Rahman accepted this defeat.
+The Moroccans led another offensive in the Battle of Agueddin in which they were defeated by Abdelkader in all three military engagements.
+However, Abdelkader soon made the choice to withdraw from Morocco and enter French territory for negotiations. in December 1847, Abd al-Qādir chose to surrender to the French, under terms that he be allowed to enter exile in the Middle East.
 The French violated these terms, holding him in France until 1852, when he was allowed to go to Damascus.

 The Ottomans lodged a formal protest over the invasion of Algeria, but they never conceded the loss of the province.
 A map of "Ottoman Africa" from 1905 still shows the empire as possessing a border with Morocco to the west of the "region" (hitta, a term for a territory with vague borders) of Algeria.